Health Arts: Practical Nursing Emphasis (HN)

 Recommended High School Subjects

-Students studying Practical Nursing via the Health Arts curriculum will need to meet PN requirements, which include four units of high school English, three units of social studies, three units of mathematics (Algebra or Applied Math II; Algebra II recommended), and three units of science (at least one unit should be biology with a lab).
-Recommended for other students are academic subjects with emphasis on science and three units of math with Algebra I or Applied Math II (Algebra II recommended).
+Students studying Practical Nursing via the Health Arts curriculum will need to meet PN requirements, which include a GED credential or High School diploma with four units of high school English, three units of social studies, two units of mathematics (one unit in Algebra), and two units of science with a related laboratory or the equivalent.
 Students who do not meet these recommendations can work with a college adviser to prepare for the major.

 Special Admissions Requirements